a-pineau/cellular_automata/README.md

 Further additions:

-- Buttons to add popular patterns (glider, Gosper glider gun)
+- Buttons to add popular patterns (glider, Gosper glider gun, etc.)
 - Grid size editing
-- Environment choice editing (Moore or von Neumann, current is Moore)
+- Environment editing (Moore or von Neumann, current is Moore)
 - Transition rules edigint (current are the standard ones, see above)

 For more general informations: